cp099/BreatheEasy/README.md

 - Finalize the problem statement and ensure it reflects all project goals.
 - Update setup instructions based on project progress.
 - Document API endpoints and model details for easy reference.

-Let me know if you need any further improvements! 🚀